protontypes/open-sustainable-technology/README.md

 ### Industries

-- [Industry-Energy-Tool](https://github.com/NREL/Industry-Energy-Tool) - The Industry Energy Tool  is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level
+- [Industry Energy Tool](https://github.com/NREL/Industry-Energy-Tool) -  is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level
-- [Industry-energy-data-book](https://github.com/NREL/Industry-energy-data-book) - The 2018 Industry Energy Data Book summarizes the status of, and identifies the key trends in energy use and its underlying economic drivers across the four industrial subsectors: agriculture, construction, manufacturing, and mining
+- [Industry Energy Data Book](https://github.com/NREL/Industry-energy-data-book) - summarizes the status of, and identifies the key trends in energy use and its underlying economic drivers across the four industrial subsectors: agriculture, construction, manufacturing, and mining
 - [CalTRACK](https://github.com/energy-market-methods/caltrack) - methods are developed in an open and transparent stakeholder process that uses empirical testing to define replicable methods for calculating normalized metered energy consumption using either monthly or interval data from an existing conditions baseline.

 ## System Modeling, Optimisation and Analysis

-- [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - The Open Energy Family aims to ensure quality, transparency and reproducibility in energy system research.
+- [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - aims to ensure quality, transparency and reproducibility in energy system research.
 It is a collection of various tools and information and that help working with energy related data
 - [PyPSA](https://github.com/PyPSA/PyPSA) - is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks
 - [GCAM](https://github.com/JGCRI/gcam-core) - is a dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.
 - [pyGRETA](https://github.com/tum-ens/pyGRETA) - python *G*enerator of *RE*newable *T*ime series and m*A*ps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.